 The Lowest Bid Always Looks Good, But Here’s What You Should Know

 When it comes to a remodeling project – contractors often bid low to lock in the job.
-Once contracted, firms find additional costs and changes that ultimately result in the overall project costing the same or more than the original competitors.
+Once contracted, firms find additional costs, finish and fixture allowances, and other changes that ultimately result in the overall project costing the same or more than the original competitors.

 Although low home remodeling bids are tempting, stay away!
 The lowest bid does not mean it is the highest quality bid.
 Ultimately, putting your remodeling project and wallet at risk for additional change orders and unforeseen costs.
 As you begin your search for the correct contractor, we offer a few suggestions to help you understand the problems behind low bids: